wn-doolittle/caliper-spec/caliper.md

 <a name="sessionEvent" />
 ### 5.12 SessionEvent
-The SessionEvent models . . .
+A SessionEvent models . . .

 TODO add description